mertcanozdemir/CardiacRecon25/README.md

 Buradaki asıl zorluk: Bilgisayarın yaşa bağlı anatomik farklılıklar olduğu halde kardiyak görüntüleri doğru şekilde işleyebilmesi.

+## Değerlendirme Metrikleri ve Sıralama

+### Orijinal Tanım (İngilizce)

+**Metrics & Ranking**

+**Metrics:**
+For the four tasks, we will use SSIM, PSNR, and NMSE as objective evaluation metrics, with SSIM being the primary metric for ranking.
+During the test phase, we will conduct an additional round of scoring (1 to 5 points) by experienced radiologists for the top 5 teams in each task, and subsequent evaluations will be based on these subjective scores.
+The scoring will cover three aspects: image quality, image artifacts, and clinical utility.
+The final ranking will be determined by the average of the objective and subjective score rankings, and this average ranking will serve as the final competition ranking.
+Please note that during the validation phase, we will only conduct objective scoring and will not involve radiologist scoring.

+**Ranking methods:**
+1. When evaluating SSIM, we will narrow down the assessment field-of-view to the region where the heart is located, to avoid interference from the background area.
+2. Regarding the sampling patterns and accelerations, all paired data are assigned equal weight when calculating the final ranking metrics.
+3. Participating teams are required to submit docker containers and process all the cases in the test set on our server.
+For the cases without valid output, we will assign it to the lowest value of metric.

+### Mala Anlatır Gibi (MAG)

+#### Değerlendirme Nasıl Yapılacak?

+**Kullanılacak Ölçümler:**
+- Bilimsel ölçümler: SSIM (ana ölçüt), PSNR ve NMSE kullanılacak
+- SSIM nedir? İki resmin ne kadar benzer olduğunu ölçen bir değer (1: tamamen aynı, 0: hiç benzerlik yok)
+- Test aşamasında, her görevde en iyi 5 takımın sonuçları ayrıca deneyimli radyologlar tarafından puanlanacak (1-5 arası)
+- Radyologlar üç şeye bakacak: görüntü kalitesi, görüntüdeki bozulmalar ve klinik kullanışlılık
+- Son sıralama, bilimsel ölçümlerdeki sıra ile radyolog değerlendirmesindeki sıranın ortalaması olacak
+- Doğrulama aşamasında sadece bilimsel ölçümler kullanılacak (radyolog değerlendirmesi olmayacak)

+**Sıralama Yöntemleri:**
+1. SSIM hesaplanırken sadece kalbin bulunduğu bölge değerlendirilecek (arka plan dahil edilmeyecek)
+2. Farklı örnekleme desenleri ve hızlandırmalar içeren tüm eşleştirilmiş veriler, son sıralama metriklerinde eşit ağırlığa sahip olacak
+3. Katılımcı takımların docker container'ları göndermesi ve test setindeki tüm vakaları bizim sunucumuzda işlemesi gerekiyor
+4. Geçerli çıktı üretilmeyen vakalar için en düşük ölçüm değeri atanacak

 ## Kurulum ve Kullanım

 (Bu bölümde projenin nasıl kurulacağı ve kullanılacağı hakkında bilgiler eklenecektir.)